annotated-types/annotated-types/README.md

 ### Not

 Not negates any predicate or metadata object.
 It is used to express that a value should not satisfy a predicate or metadata object.
+For example, `Annotated[int, Not(Gt(10))]` would be an integer that is less than or equal to 10.
 This may not make sense for all metadata objects, implementers should decide how to handle these cases.

 ### Integrating downstream types with `GroupedMetadata`